saxz-mike/CodeofZaxs/README.md

             code two would thus be faster than code one!

+          NB:  different machine takes different time(s) to run the blocks of code ; my machine achieved the times on the pics :)

   O(1), O(n), O(n^{2}), O(log n), O(n log n) among others are sample notations we can use to classify our code!!